sliptrixx/project-trigger/docs/Basic Tutorials/3_player_shoot.md

 GameObject prefab;
 GameObject instance = Instantiate(prefab);

-// to create a new instance and set it's position and rotation Vector3 position;
+// to create a new instance and set its position and rotation Vector3 position;
 Quaternion rotation;
 GameObject instance = Instantiate(prefab, position, rotation);